Our Project's Story

 In January 2006 the project was given a dedicated section in a new tomato forum by the site owner of Tomatoville which became a home for the project.
 Forum members signed up each season to help grow the many generations of each 'family' which is how we identified each cross using names taken from 'Snow White and the Seven Dwarfs' and inventing new names as needed.
 These were working names used for reporting results each season in the forum until the best tasting and performing varieties were selected and given names by the volunteers who discovered them.

 Each year further breeding added more 'families' as other people started having a go at cross pollinating heirlooms with dwarfs, or dwarfs with dwarfs.
 By 2017 the project had released 68 new dwarf varieties of various tomato colours, sizes and shapes, and after discovering the Open Source Seed Initiative (OSSI), and with agreement of project participants, ALL varieties were designated as OSSI varieties.
 This means that seeds are sold or shared with the following pledge:

 The OSSI pledge - You have the freedom to use these OSSI- Pledged seeds in any way you choose.
 In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents or other means, and to include this Pledge with any transfer of these seeds or their derivatives.

 Forum members who have also contributed their crosses since 2006 are Bruce Bradshaw, Vince Lavello, Ray South, Lee Newman, Sherry Long, Soren Linnemann, and more recently Craig LeHoullier, so the dwarf category in tomatoes is expanding and will possibly grow exponentially going forward.
 At around half the size of regular tomato plants, the need is greater now than ever before with many people wanting to grow their own food yet often having limited space to do so.
-If you want the size, colour, taste and texture of heirloom tomatoes on plants that are half as big, grow some varieties from the Dwarf Tomato Project!
+If you want the size, colour, taste and texture of heirloom tomatoes on plants that are half their size, grow some varieties from the Dwarf Tomato Project!

 Craig LeHoullier, North Carolina, USA